 Furthermore, the authors convey the process via which civil society can be stimulated by international actors in order to organize revolutions.
-At the initial stage in the country, where change of government is supposed, a pretext symbolizing goodwill (such as democratization of society) is used in order to set up the network infrastructure for NGOs, each of which acts in strict accord with one of the four directions.
+At the initial stage in the country, where change of government is supposed, a pretext symbolizing goodwill (such as democratization of society) can be used in order to set up the network infrastructure for NGOs, each of which acts in strict accord with one of the four directions.
 The authors then detail those directions as, first, work with opposition parties and youth organizations.
-Second, work with the representatives of local self-government bodies, aimed to help the regional development with regards to selfsufficiency, but in practice easing their controllability from Moscow.
+Second, work with the representatives of local self-government bodies, aimed to help the regional development with regards to self-sufficiency, but in practice easing their controllability from Moscow.
 Third, development of alternative mass media that is under the control of NGOs.
-And finally the fourth direction is creation of new and strengthening of existing civic organizations, and through them the realization of nonviolent methods of battle with the state.
-114 The significance of this is that none of the four directions under which NGOs are supposedly mobilized towards change of regime appear as a great threat, and would be considered "business-as-usual" in a democratic society.
+And finally the fourth direction is creation of new and strengthening of existing civic organizations, and through them the realization of nonviolent methods of battle with the state.118 The significance of this is that none of the four directions under which NGOs are supposedly mobilized towards change of regime appear as a great threat, and would be considered "business-as-usual" in a democratic society.
 They are hard to justify building preventative mechanisms against.
-However, in the Russian or another authoritarian context, the vulnerability of the state is clear and paranoiadriven unpopular solutions cannot be excluded.
+Whether the above techniques are exactly valid or have been uncovered is highly questionable and must be critiqued.
+However, in the Russian or another authoritarian context, the vulnerability of the state is clear and paranoia-driven unpopular "blanked-ban" type solutions in response to abovestyle beliefs cannot be excluded.